Continuing Education Activity

 - Gram stain of urethral secretions showing >2 WBC per oil immersion field.
 Gram stain is the rapid diagnostic test of choice for testing urethritis.
 It has high sensitivity and specificity for documenting both urethritis and the presence (or absence) of gonococcal infection.

-- Positive leukocyte esterase test on first-void urine or microscopic exam of first-void urine sediment showing >10 WBC per high-power field.
+- Positive leukocyte esterase test on first-void urine or microscopic exam of a first-void urine sediment showing greater than 10 WBC per high-power field.

 History and Physical

 Urethritis is commonly asymptomatic; if symptomatic, the symptoms vary based on the causative organism.